This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Sprinkle with salt if desired and serve immediately.
+• Sprinkle with salt and serve immediately.

 Notes